 For instance, if I sell basketballs and I have a large list of email recipients, it might be helpful for me to know if they play indoors or outdoors – what age bracket they are in or what type of basketball they play (competitive or recreational).
 Each of these choices they make (by clicking on a link) allows me to know more about them and about their needs.

 This means that I can market leather – high quality balls to indoor competitive players & inexpensive rubber balls to outdoor recreational players under the age of 12.
 See how powerful this is?

 As we understand more about the best practice of segmentation, let’s discuss which GetResponse alternatives performed well and which didn’t.
 Segmentation is now available in ConstantContact – MailChimp & RapidMailer.

 There is a loose segmentation capability in Mailpoet – you can segment on opened & clicked, but you need to be a Pro subscriber to get link analytics (a major downfall for this solution).
-Segmentation, if done well will allow us to do even more with Autoresponders – it allows us to send specific messages to the list automatically based on their own choices – a goldmine from a marketing and conversion rate optimization standpoint.
+Segmentation, if done well will allow us to do even more with Autoresponders – it allows us to send specific messages to the list automatically based on their own choices – a goldmine from a marketing automation platform and conversion rate optimization standpoint.

 Best Practice 3: Autoresponders

 Autoresponders are the lifeblood of email marketing.
 This process of automated email messages that provide both relevant information and opportune offers allow you to make the most of your list.
 When you couple high-conversion copywriting and regular targeted messages – the system works by itself and allows you to help more people faster.